ShareAspace Host installation

 Installation steps

-Host.msito install the ShareAspace Host Node Windows Service
+Run the Host.msi installer to install the ShareAspace Host Windows Service.

-[2] Set the Service Account to run the service
+Set the Service Account to run the ShareAspace Nova Host Windows Service.

 Services.msc-> [Enter] - Find the service named